Easy Cheesy Vegan Garlic Pull Apart Bread Recipe

 - Vegan shredded cheese: I did a mix of different cheeses.
 Forager Project, Miyoko’s, and Violife are my favorites!
 I like vegan parmesan cheese, vegan Jack cheese, and vegan mozzarella.

-How to make cheesy vegan garlic bread from scratch
+Overview: How to make vegan cheesy garlic bread from scratch

 As with all of my recipes, the full written instructions are found down below in the recipe card.
 However, I wanted to go over a brief overview here to help you, along with give you some visuals (I’m more of a visual person anyways!).